RicktoriousLimited/AIresearch/README.md

 Open `http://localhost:8000/search.php` to:

 - Query people, organisations, technologies, or relations across every extracted triple.
 - Browse entity matches with confidence scores, synonym clusters, and fact counts.
 - Inspect relation histograms, synonym groups, and knowledge triples that mention your query in real time.
-- Drill into an entity to see its supporting facts and relation highlights, with direct links back to the original sources.
+- Drill into an entity to see supporting facts, relation highlights, and linked sources.

-- **Markets intelligence dashboard**

-`php -S 0.0.0.0:8000`

-Open `http://localhost:8000/markets.php` to generate an autonomous investor sentiment report for any company or ticker.
-The dashboard:

-- Crawls trusted financial news sources and falls back to curated samples when offline.
-- Segments tone across retail, institutional, analyst, and insider personas using the semantic engine.
-- Generates shareable highlights, per-segment metrics, and a timeline dataset that can be plotted to reveal sentiment drift.
-- Lists the underlying articles so researchers can drill into the supporting evidence without leaving the workspace.

 ### Scrape public URLs into the shared knowledge graph

-- From the studio, paste a URL into the new **Scrape from URL** field and click **Fetch & analyse**.
-The app downloads the page, extracts clean text, and enriches the persistent graph stored in `storage/graphs/`.
+- From the workspace, paste a URL into **Scrape from URL** and click **Fetch & analyse** to ingest the page into the shared graph stored in `storage/graphs/`.
-- Visit `http://localhost:8000/knowledge-graph.php` to browse the combined triples, relations, and source list that everyone can see.
+- Visit `http://localhost:8000/knowledge-graph.php` to browse the combined triples, relations, and source list.
-- Automate ingestion by POSTing `{ "url": "https://example.com/article" }` to
+- Automate ingestion by POSTing `{ "url": "https://example.com/article" }` to `/api/scrape.php`; the
-  `/api/scrape.php`; the endpoint merges new entities into the existing graph snapshot and returns the updated state.
+  endpoint merges new entities into the existing graph snapshot and returns the updated state.

 ### API